DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 ### Interactive jobs on compute nodes

 To work interactively on a node, eg, to debug a running code, or test on a GPU, start an interactive session using `sinteractve <compute requirements>`.
-If no parameters were provided, the default are applied. `<compute requirement>` can be specified the same way as sbatch directives within an sbatch script (see [Creating job scripts](#creating-job-scripts)), as in the examples below:
+If no parameters were provided, the default are applied. `<compute requirement>` can be specified the same way as sbatch directives within an sbatch script (see [Job scripts](#job-scripts)), as in the examples below:

 ```bash
 $ hostname # check you are in one of the login nodes